Toni500github/customfetch/README.md

 ### General Distros (Manual installation)
 Download the latest `.tar.gz` tarball file in [releases](https://github.com/Toni500github/customfetch/releases/latest) \
-It contains the binary `customfetch` and the manual `customfetch.1` with the `LICENSE`.\
-Togheter with the directory `assets/ascii` with the distro ascii art logos.\
-If installing the GUI app, there's `customfetch.desktop`
+It contains the `/usr` directory where you'll install it in your distro.
+Useful for package managers too

 ### Arch and based (AUR) (source)
 ```bash